-Notes: \\Correlation is significant at the 0.01 level (two-tailed).
+Notes: Correlation is significant at the 0.01 level (two-tailed).
+Correlation is significant at the 0.05 level (two-tailed).

 Source: Data processed

 Dependent variable EM showed a significantly positive relation with SEP and FCEO.
 This means that firms with high SEP will report higher EM, and FCEO will report higher EM compared to non-FCEO.
 The correlation of EM and SIZE, ROA variables showed negative relations, while LEV variable showed a significantly positive correlation with EM.
 The relationship between EM and ROA, LEV, SIZE was in line with the previous expectation in determining the control variable.